eaglerock1337/gobat/README.md

 * Provide meaningful practice to assist me further learning Go
 * Develop the application myself without using code/pseudocode from others
-* Develop a feature-rich command-line program that for playing Battleship with others
+* Develop a feature-rich command-line program for playing Battleship with others
 * Develop a simulator for testing the competitiveness of the algorithm
-* Develop mutliple additional strategies that can be used by the simulator
+* Test the algorithm against different strategies for placing ships
 * Utilize TDD (test-driven development) and complete a full test suite
 * Use my program to trick some friends as I play Battleship online